CanyenPalmer/MyCaddy/README.md

 # 🏌️‍♂️ My Caddy:
+-  Copyright @PalmerProjects, all rights to this application belong to Palmer Projects

 **My Caddy** is an intuitive and customizable golf shot calculator designed for golfers of all skill levels — from beginners seeking club confidence to seasoned pros refining precision under varying conditions.